Back to Blog

 How Much Does Condo Association Insurance Cost in Florida?
 (2026 Guide)

-Florida condo association master policy premiums typically range from $15,000 to $350,000+ per year.
-We break down the seven factors that determine your rate using actual policy data, OIR filings, and Citizens rate data — plus a free calculator to estimate your building's cost.
+Florida condo association master policy premiums typically range from $3,000 to $60,000+ per year, with rates between $0.25 and $1.00+ per $100 of insured value.
+We break down the seven factors that determine your rate using actual policy data, Citizens rate filings, ACIC investor data, and OIR regulatory filings.

 How Much Does Condo Association Insurance Cost in Florida?
 (2026 Guide)

-The short answer: most Florida condo associations pay between $3,000 and $60,000+ per year for their master property policy, depending on building size, location, construction type, and condition.
-But that range is so wide it's almost useless without context.
-Let's break it down.
+The short answer: most Florida condo associations pay between $3,000 and $60,000+ per year for their master property policy.
+Per-unit costs typically fall between $500 and $2,500+ per year for the master property policy alone.
+But that range is so wide it is almost useless without context.
+The seven factors below determine where your building falls within that range.

 How Commercial Condo Insurance Premiums Are Calculated

-Unlike personal homeowners insurance, commercial condo association insurance (the "master policy") is priced using a rate-per-$100 of insured value model.
-The insurer determines a rate — expressed as dollars per $100 of your building's total insured value (TIV) — and multiplies it by your total coverage amount.
+Unlike personal homeowners insurance (HO-6), commercial condo association insurance (the "master policy") is priced using a rate-per-$100 of insured value model.
+The insurer determines a rate, expressed as dollars per $100 of your building's total insured value (TIV), and multiplies it by your total coverage amount.

 The formula: Annual Premium = (Total Insured Value / 100) x Rate Per $100